-The following instructions are intended to help you create properly formatted files that may be used by Lantern Books in the acceptance or production of your book.
+The following instructions are intended to help you create properly formatted files that may be used by Lantern Publishing & Media (LPM) in the acceptance or production of your book.
 If you take the time to prepare your manuscript so that it's professionally produced, you will stand a much greater chance of the manuscript being accepted.
 If the editor has to spend their time reformatting the manuscript simply so they can read it, they will already be predisposed to have a negative reaction to your manuscript.

 - Media: Files should be transmitted preferably as an e-mail attachment or by other electronic media and must be accompanied by information regarding hardware, software, file names, and the date the files were created, as outlined here.

 - Hardware: Indicate the computer system (PC or Macintosh) used to create the files.

 - Software: Indicate the word-processing program and version used to create the files.
 Lantern Publishing & Media strongly prefers that you use Microsoft Word.
 Most other word-processing programs are acceptable, but please check with LPM before submitting your manuscript to make sure that the files can be read and translated.

 - File Management: Files should be easily identifiable by their name.

 - Page numbering: Number all text and back-matter pages of your manuscript consecutively throughout, from the first page to the last.
 Do not begin each new chapter or section at page 1.
 Do not include art in the numbering sequence.
 It is important that all endnotes be placed together in one file at the end of the manuscript, not at the end of each chapter.
 The same goes for other back-matter, like bibliography.